kyriakitapaskou/clustering-comparison-thesis/README.md

-# clustering-comparison-thesis
+# Thesis: Clustering of Motion Data using Vector Data Algorithms

-Code and results for my thesis on clustering algorithms
+This repository contains the source code, datasets, and results related to my diploma thesis entitled
+"Clustering of Motion Data using Vector Data Algorithms".